lauwarm/blog/content/20211205-synologydns.md

 ## Domain
 - We need a Domain
-   - *home.arpa* is a valid usage for Home User
+   - *home.arpa* is the Domain we are using for Home purposes - https://datatracker.ietf.org/doc/html/rfc8375

 ## DNS
 - DNS Server